9 Charts

 - Series name: The cell that contains the name of the data series.

-- Series values: The cell range that contains the data values
+- Series values: The cell range that contains the data values.

 Click OK.

-The data series 2011 is removed.
-The initial situation containing the data series 2008-2010 is restored.
+The 2011 data series is removed, restoring the initial situation with the 2008-2010 data series.

 9.14 Task: Changing Chart Type

-9.15 Case Share prices
+9.15 Case Share Prices

 File: Stocks.xlsx

-Create a line chart from these data.
+Create a line chart from this data.

-At a later stage, the entries for April are published:
+Later, the entries for April are published:

 The final result should look like this